influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/best-practices/schema-design.md

 As a result, a table can have the following:

 - a time column
-- field and tag columns up to the configured maximum.
+- field and tag columns up to the configured maximum

 If you attempt to write to a table and exceed the column limit, then the write request fails and InfluxDB returns an error.